On an example of quiver DT/relative GW correspondence: Introduction

 \subsection{Technical content}

 The technical content of this paper is the proof of Theorem \ref{thm_gw_0} and consists in two degeneration arguments in Gromov-Witten theory.
-The first step involves degenerating the $\beta \cdot D_2$ points on $D_2$.
-The second step involves blowing these points up.
+The 1st step involves degenerating the $\beta \cdot D_2$ points on $D_2$.
+The 2nd step involves blowing these points up.
 Because we will be really considering curves with tangency conditions along $D_1 \cup D_2$, which is a singular normal crossing divisor, we will be working with log Gromov-Witten invariants.
-In this context, our degeneration arguments will use the decomposition formula of Abramovich, Chen, Gross, Siebert \cite{abramovich2017decomposition} in a way similar to how we used it in \cite{bousseau2017tropical} and \cite{bousseau2018quantum_tropical}.
-These arguments will simply justify the most naive application of the usual degeneration formula in relative Gromov-Witten theory.
+In this context, our degeneration arguments will use the decomposition formula of \cite{abramovich2017decomposition} in a way similar to how we used it in \cite{bousseau2017tropical} and \cite{bousseau2018quantum_tropical}, and then an explicit treatment of the gluing.
+In particular, our setting is explicit enough so that a general theory of gluing for log Gromov-Witten invariants, such as recently developed in \cite{ranganathan2019logarithmic} or \cite{abramovich2019punctured}, is not necessary.

 Let us stress the most technical point, which is not present in \cite{bousseau2017tropical} or \cite{bousseau2018quantum_tropical}.
 In all cases, the general decomposition formula requires to identify rigid tropical curves, indexing the terms contributing in the formula.
 In \cite{bousseau2017tropical} and \cite{bousseau2018quantum_tropical}, the components of the special fibers of the degenerations are toric, or close enough of toric, so that the tropical balancing condition gives enough constraints to identify exactly the relevant contributing rigid tropical curves.
 In the present paper, the degenerations considered are far enough from being toric and purely combinatorial arguments are not enough to rule out rigid tropical curves which eventually will contribute zero in the degeneration formula.
-To eliminate those, one has to use some homological and intersection numerical arguments at the level of stable log maps.
-But one has to be careful that, the decomposition formula being a virtual statement, rigid tropical curves are not necessarily realizable as tropicalization of stable log maps (see Example 6.4 of \cite{abramovich2017decomposition} for an example).
-The solution is to study the possible tropicalizations of all the relevant stable log maps, even the ones giving non-rigid tropical curves, and then to identify the contributing rigid tropical curves as possible rigid limits of them.
+To eliminate those, we have to argue at the level of stable log maps.
+The issue is that rigid tropical curves are not necessarily realizable as tropicalization of stable log maps (see Example 6.4 of \cite{abramovich2017decomposition} for an example).
+The solution to this problem is to study the possible tropicalizations of all the relevant stable log maps, even the ones giving non-rigid tropical curves, and then to identify the contributing rigid tropical curves as possible rigid limits of them.